 The ability to discern rules from traffic signs and to associate them with specific lanes is pivotal for autonomous navigation.
 As depicted in Figure above, traffic signs are primary indicators of lane-level rules.
 Our proposed task involves two core sub-tasks: 1) Extracting lane-level rules from traffic signs, and 2) Establishing correspondence between these rules and centerlines.
 Generally, vehicles follow the center of lanes.
 Therefore, we use centerlines to represent lanes.
 This approach mirrors human drivers' instinct to observe traffic signs and then relate the indicated rules to the lanes they govern.

-The heuristic method and the Qwen-VL(TextPrompt) method serve as the baselines for the modularand end-to-end approach, respectively. "−" denotes end-to-end approach is not suitable to independent evaluations of C.R. because theseapproaches do not utilize ground truth of rules for correspondence reasoning independently.
+Evaluation of the overall task.
+The heuristic method and the Qwen-VL(TextPrompt) method serve as the baselines for the modular and end-to-end approach, respectively. "-" denotes end-to-end approach is not suitable to independent evaluations of C.R. because these approaches do not utilize ground truth of rules for correspondence reasoning independently.

 @misc{chang2025drivingrulesbenchmarkintegrating,